osmandapp/docs/content/osmand/plugins/trip-recording.md

 {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_my_places   %} → {% data variables.android-values.shared_string_gpx_files %} tab

+For the **Android** version of the app, the default folder can be established in [Trip recording settings](/osmand/plugins/trip-recording#establish-options) as one of the following options:

+- the `Rec` folder, which is one folder for all tracks; or as
+- the `Rec/yyyy-mm` folder, which is created individually anew for every month and contain tracks recorded during the given month.

 Later on, it is possible to move the track to any other preferable folder within My Places by using:

 - the [Context menu of a track on the map](/osmand/map/track-context-menu);